Green Party of Albania: History

 The Green Party of Albania was created to represent the environmental concerns of Albanians.
 The importance and urgency of solving numerous environmental problems in Albania prompted a group of young intellectuals from different fields to initiate the beginnings of The Green Party of Albania.
-Founded on 1 September 2001, as "The Greens of Albania" the official name changed to "Green Party of Albania" on December 15, 2007.
+Founded on 1 September, 2001 as The Greens of Albania, the official name changed to Green Party of Albania on 15 December, 2007.

 On October 13, 2008, The Green Party of Albania became a full member of the European Green Party.
 This gives it voting rights in the General Council of the European Green Party.

 Under the motto "To protect the environment, vote Greens", the party participated for the first time in 2003 Albanian local elections winning local councillors.
 This win began Green representation in local decision-making structures.
 Since that time, the Green Party has regularly participated in local and parliamentary elections.
 In the 2011 Albanian local elections, the Green Party won 8,448 votes - 20 times more than in previous elections.